Steiffj/dots-and-lines/src/rendering/README.md

     - Flag to indicate whether a feature is active.
     - Lists of nodes/edges affected by the
     - Node/edge lists can be used by renderers/reducers and for passing to Sigma's lifecycle scheduling.
+- Feature start/end functions.
+- Provide an option to toggle Sigma's settings while a feature is active.
+    - Automatically restore affected settings when feature is no longer active.
+May want to store previous setting values in stacks?

 ## Renderer Caching Optimizations
 - Move offscreen canvas into web workers and transfer cached resources back to main thread.